Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Hepatic - related to the liver.

 Hepatitis - inflammation of the liver that sometimes causes permanent damage; caused by viruses, drugs, alcohol, or parasites.
-Hepatitis has the following forms:
+There are several different forms of hepatitis:

 Hepatitis B - a form of infectious hepatitis caused by the hepatitis B virus.
 Transmission of the hepatitis B virus occurs through blood and body fluid exposure such as blood, semen, vaginal secretions, or saliva.

 Hepatitis C - a form of infectious hepatitis caused by the hepatitis C virus.
 Transmission of the hepatitis C virus occurs primarily from contact with infected blood, but can also occur from sexual contact or from an infected mother to her baby.